zileyuan/umeng_analytics_push/README.md

 ### Android settings (with Kotlin example)

-#### Create a custom FlutterApplication class as the startup class, if the push function is not needed, uemng_push_id is set to empty
+#### Create a custom FlutterApplication class as the startup class, if the push function is not needed, uemng_push_id is set to empty, If you do not need to customize Push click, set the last parameter to false

 ```kotlin
 package com.demo.umeng.app